coolsamson7/aspyx/docs/index/service.md

 In this case a channel is used that exposes a single http endpoint, that will dispatch to the correct service method.
 This information is registered with the appropriate component registry and is used by other processes.

-The required - `FastAPI` - infrastructure in order to expose those services is provided by the call:
+The required - `FastAPI` - infrastructure to expose those services is started with the call:

 ```python
 server = FastAPIServer(host="0.0.0.0", port=8000)